The Tripods: The White Mountains (1967)

-(1967)
+The City of Gold and Lead (1967)

-After a year in the White Mountains, the resistance charges Will, Beanpole, and a German boy, Fritz, to infiltrate a Tripod city by competing in a regional sporting exhibition.
+After a year in the White Mountains, the resistance charges Will, Beanpole, and a German boy, Fritz, who are equipped with fake Caps, to infiltrate a Tripod city by competing in a regional sporting exhibition where the winners will be taken by the Tripods.
 Will, a boxer, and Fritz, a runner, win their respective contests, while Beanpole fails to win in the jumping events.

 The winners are taken to the Tripod city in a pressurized dome astride a river.
 Inside the city, the boys encounter the Tripods' operators, whom they refer to as the "Masters".
 Human males are slaves inside the cities, while beautiful females are killed and preserved for the Masters to admire.
-Slaves are furnished with breathing masks to survive the aliens' atmosphere but are rapidly exhausted by the stronger artificial gravity and must therefore be periodically replaced.
-The gold in the title refers to the city's color; both gold and lead refer to the heightened gravity.
+Will discovers Eloise among them.
+Slaves are furnished with breathing masks to survive the aliens' atmosphere but are rapidly exhausted by the stronger artificial gravity and must therefore be periodically replaced (hence the selection through athletic contests).
+The gold in the title refers to the city's colour; both gold and lead refer to the heightened gravity.

-Although Fritz is abused by his Master, Will is treated as a privileged pet by his.
+While Fritz is abused by his Master, Will is treated as a privileged pet by his.
 Eventually, Will's Master reveals a plan to replace the Earth's atmosphere with the Masters' toxic air to enable full control of the Earth.
-When the Master finds Will's diary, Will kills him to maintain the secret.
-With the assistance of Beanpole and Fritz (who temporarily stays behind to maintain Will’s alibi), Will escapes and returns to the White Mountains with Beanpole.
+When the Master finds Will's diary accidentally, Will kills him to maintain the secret.
+With the assistance of Fritz (who temporarily stays behind to maintain Will's alibi), Will escapes.
 The story ends with Will and Beanpole giving Fritz up for dead and returning to the White Mountains.